 What is the best credit card for students?

-If you’re looking for the best credit card to own as a college student, take a look at your own financial situation, spending habits, and goals.
+If you’re looking for the best credit card for college students, take a look at your own financial situation, spending habits, and goals.

 Is Amex good for students?

 American Express doesn’t currently offer any student credit cards or secured credit cards.
-You’ll generally need a good-to-excellent credit score for the best chances of qualifying for any Amex card today, which can be a challenge for students just starting to build credit.
+You’ll generally need a good-to-excellent credit score (or a FICO Score of at least 670) for the best chances of qualifying for any Amex card today, which can be a challenge for students just starting to build credit.

-If your goal is to open an American Express credit card for great rewards, annual perks, and more — consider using a more accessible card to begin building credit, then apply for the Amex card you want once you have a solid credit history and great credit score.
+If your goal is to open an American Express credit card for great rewards, annual perks, and more — consider using a student credit card to begin building credit, then apply for the Amex card you want once you have a solid credit history and great credit score.

 What is the best Chase credit card for college students with no credit score?